hashicorp/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

 ### environment

 * `variables` - (Optional) Map of environment variables that are accessible from the function code during execution.
+If provided at least one key must be present.

 ### ephemeral_storage